 Introduction

-During calendar year 2008, Iowa State Patrol supervisors conducted inspections on every employee under their command as required in Departmental Directives.
+During calendar year 2009, Iowa State Patrol supervisors conducted inspections on every employee under their command as required in Departmental Directives.
 In the uniform ranks, Area Commanders conducted documented Layout inspections of each officer in their respective areas as required in ISP policy 45-04.01.
-Additionally, each supervisor conducted two documented informal inspections on each uniformed officer under their command during 2008.
+Additionally, each Sergeant conducted two documented informal inspections on each uniformed officer under their command during 2009.
 These inspections are found in the personnel files of each officer at their respective districts.
-Additionally, each non-sworn employee also had a documented inspection of their work area and their appearance conducted by their supervisor.
+Additionally, each non-sworn employee had a documented inspection of their work area and their appearance conducted by their supervisor.
 All documented inspections of State Patrol personnel are found in their hard copy personnel file, their electronic personnel file or both.

 During the spring of each year, District Commanders are required to conduct a documented inspection utilizing the Major Maintenance and Routine Maintenance checklists provided to them by the Fleet and Supply Commander.
 Each District Commander conducts a thorough inspection of their facility indicating areas of concern with their respective State Patrol facility.
 These are forwarded to Captain Probst who compiles a list of facility needs.
 Major Kinseth and Captain Probst utilize these reports to prepare their requests to the applicable funding source.